nacular/doodle/docs/README.md

 Doodle is still under active development, so there are going to be gaps and bugs.
 Please report [issues](https://github.com/pusolito/doodle/issues), and submit feature requests.

+You can also join the discussion on the [#doodle](https://kotlinlang.slack.com/messages/doodle) Kotlin Slack channel.